ioBroker/ioBroker.sql/README.md

 You can leave port 0 if default port is desired.

 ### MS-SQL:
-Use ```localhost\instance``` for host and check that TCP/IP connections are enabled. https://msdn.microsoft.com/en-us/library/bb909712(v=vs.90).aspx
+Use ```localhost\instance``` for the host and check TCP/IP connections enabled. https://msdn.microsoft.com/en-us/library/bb909712(v=vs.90).aspx

 ### SQLite:
 is "file"-DB and cannot manage too many events.
-If you have a big amount of data use real DB, like PostgreSQL and co.
+If you have a big amount of data use the real DB, like PostgreSQL and co.

 SQLite DB must not be installed extra.
 It is just a file on disk, but to install it you require build tools on your system.
 For linux, just write: